TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 <a href="/images/ridesharing/assignment2-full.png"><img src="/images/ridesharing/assignment2.png" alt="Average Time from Group Spawn to Driver Assignment in Pooled Vehicle Enviroment as a Function of Vehicle Quantity"/></a>

 If drivers' pay is considered constant per hour, independent of distance driven, then being able to service the same number of customers with half as many drivers cuts costs by about half.
-Uber's assertion that their [pooled rides cost 40% less than dedicated rides](http://blog.uber.com/uberpool) substantiates our conclusion.
+Thus, Uber's assertion that their [pooled rides cost 40% less than dedicated rides](http://blog.uber.com/uberpool) substantiates our conclusion.

 ### "Pooled ridesharing has significantly higher driver utilization"

-We hypothesized that pooled drivers would not have to wait between calls to pick somebody up.
+We hypothesized that pooled drivers, relative to dedicated drivers, would not have to wait between calls to pick somebody up.
 Instead, by constantly picking up and dropping off groups of passengers, they would rarely have an empty car.

-To determine the average driver utilization in a system, we calculated the percentage of time that vehicles were in a "billable" state - either driving with passengers in the car, or have other passengers in the vehicle while picking up or dropping off.
+To determine the average driver utilization in a system, we calculated the percentage of time that vehicles were in a "billable" state - either driving with passengers in the car, or idling to drop off or pickup passengers while others remained in the vehicle.
 An empty vehicle en route to pick up a passenger was considered unutilized even though it was not idle.

 <a href="/images/ridesharing/util-full.png"><img src="/images/ridesharing/util.png" alt="Average Vehicle Utilization as a Function of Group Arrival Rate"/></a>